mvmananvora/Task-1--Linear-Regression-Model/README.md

-# Prediction of Percentage Scored by a student
+## Task-1--Linear-Regression-Model
- This
+Prediction of Percentage Scored by a student